-The massive, 5,000 seat amphitheater was commissioned by the Soviet Union to show the world their mastery over concrete-pouring.
-While the squat cement building certainly showed the world that such a feat was possible, Estonia could not fill the thousands of seats after the Olympic crowds returned home.
-The hurried construction of the building has begun to show over the past 20 years as the poorly finished rock crumbles under the stresses of time.
-The arena is still used from time to time when a large enough event comes to the country, but generally the huge structure sits empty.
-Although locals and tourists still enjoy taking the external steps up to the roof of the hall which provides a rather stunning view of the surrounding city.
+The hurried construction of the building has begun to show over the past 30 years as the poorly finished rock crumbles.
+The arena is still used from time to time when a large enough event comes to the country, but generally, the huge structure sits empty.
+Locals and tourists still enjoy taking the external steps up to the roof of the hall, which provides a rather stunning view of Tallinn’s skyline.